Marcus Foster: Death

-Foster was shot dead on November 6, 1973, and his deputy Robert Blackburn was wounded, as they left a school board meeting.
+On November 6, 1973, as Foster was leaving a school board meeting, he was ambushed by several gunmen, and shot dead.
+He was hit eight times with hollow-point bullets that had been packed with cyanide, a detail that the police did not initially publicize so it could be used as a calling card if necessary.
+His Deputy Superintendent, Robert Blackburn, was critically wounded in the attack, but eventually recovered.

 Members of an unknown group calling itself the Symbionese Liberation Army claimed responsibility.
 The SLA sent letters to media claiming that they killed Foster because of his alleged support of a plan to require a student identification card system in Oakland, which they called "fascist".
 The proposed program was intended to reduce vagrancy and keep non-student drug-dealers off campus, and Foster had already gained support from the board to modify it to meet community concerns.

-Foster was shot eight times with hollow-point bullets that had been packed with cyanide, a detail that the police did not initially publicize so it could be used as a calling card if necessary.
-Blackburn was wounded but survived.
 Police originally discounted the flyers from the unknown SLA, but when the group noted the cyanide in the bullets, law enforcement realized they had a claim.
 The group was later classified as terrorist based on actions including kidnapping and armed robberies.

 Foster and his wife are buried in Mountain View Cemetery in Oakland.
 His widow, Albertine Ramseur Foster, died on December 27, 2011.
 Their daughter, Marsha Foster, is President Emerita of Ecumenical Theological Seminary in Detroit, Michigan.